moduslabs/aws-acme-instant-tunnel/README.md

   - Change USER_AWS_REGION to the region you want to deploy resources in
   - Change S3_BUCKET_NAME to something unique.
 An error will be thrown if the S3 bucket name is already taken.
 8. Run sls deploy in the command line.
 9. A URL will be generated under endpoints if deployment runs sucessfully.
 In app.js, replace PRIVATE_ENDPOINT with this URL.
 Run 'sls client deploy'.
 This updates and deploys the front-end.
-An S3 URL should be generated at this point
+10. With a successful front-end deployment, you should get an S3 URL where the web app is hosted.
+Copy this URL and go to Auth0 settings.
+Find 'Allowed Callback URIs' under Application URIs and paste the S3 URL into this box.
+Make sure to Save Changes at the bottom.
-10. Open the AWS Console and go to the EC2 instances section.
+11. Open the AWS Console and go to the EC2 instances section.
 Launch an EC2 instance (any storage or instance type settings are fine).
-Change the Security Group to the acme-instant-tunnel group that was generated during deployment.
+Configure an existing security group and select the acme-instant-tunnel group that was generated during deployment.
 Generate and key pair and make sure to keep track of the key pair for when you want to SSH into the instance.
-11. Navigate to the S3 URL.
+12. Navigate to the S3 URL that was generated in Steps 9-10.
 You should be able to log in and click Tunnel into EC2 with a success message 'You can now SSH into the EC2 instance for 1 hour'.
 After this, you can try to connect to the EC2 instance via SSH and it should work.

 # How it works